-- 6. In the event the arbitration is not concluded prior to the implementation of the alternate school calendar, the arbitrator will have remedial authority to make retroactive modifications and adjustments to the agreement. - 7.
-The arbitration shall convene within thirty (30) working days of referral to arbitration in accordance with the following: - a.
-Within ten (10) working days of the matter being referred to arbitration, the parties shall identify all issues in dispute; - b.
-Within a further five (5) working days, there shall be a complete disclosure of particulars and documents; - c.
-Within a further five (5) working days, the parties shall exchange initial written submissions; - d.
-The hearing shall commence within a further ten (10) working days; and - e.
-The arbitrator shall render a final and binding decision within a further fifteen (15) working days. - 8.
+- 7. The arbitration shall convene within thirty (30) working days of referral to arbitration in accordance with the following: - Within ten (10) working days of the matter being referred to arbitration, the a. parties shall identify all issues in dispute: - Within a further five (5) working days, there shall be a complete disclosure of b. particulars and documents; - Within a further five (5) working days, the parties shall exchange initial written C. submissions: - d.
+The hearing shall commence within a further ten (10) working days; and - The arbitrator shall render a final and binding decision within a further fifteen (15) e. working days. - 8.
 Where an alternate school calendar has been established prior to the ratification of the Collective Agreement, existing agreements that accommodate the alternate school calendar shall be retained unless the parties agree that they should be amended.